 Her writings and poetries are mostly about women issues, desires, feelings, sorrows and aspirations.
 She discusses and talks about some women-related subjects that were considered taboo in her time.
 She is the strong voice of the modern Iranian woman.
 Though she did not live long and passed away in an accident at a young age (32 years old), she left precious literary works and documentaries.
 The mentioned collection is one of her most popular poetries translated to English by Ismail Salami.

 This poetry collection is by one of the most influential contemporary Persian poets, named Sohrab Sepehri.
 Sohrab born in 1928, in Kashan, Iran.
 He was also a worldly known modernist painter and a graduate of fine arts.

-Sohrab was famous for being a gentle and peaceful introvert interested in Budhism, mysticism, travelling and nature, having these traits caused him to be accused of being indifferent to the world around him.
+Sohrab was famous for being a gentle and peaceful introvert interested in Buddhism, mysticism, travelling and nature, having these traits caused him to be accused of being indifferent to the world around him.

 In a time (around the 1979 revolution) when Iran was going under massive political changes and many poets were engaged in revolutionary activities, Sohrab preferred to focus on poetry, painting and taking refuge in nature.